 5. Local Repair Shop

 If you are not near an Apple Store or don’t want to send your Android phone back to the manufacturer you can look into a local repair shop.
 Even in smaller cities there is usually one place doing repairs to broken iPhone screens or Android screens.

-Keep in mind these sources may not all use the same level of parts and work there will void your manufacturer warranty in many cases.
+Keep in mind these sources may not all use the same level of parts.
+Apple no longer voids your warranty when a third party iPhone screen repair is done.
+This is good news, but if there is any damage to the iPhone from the third-party repair you may end up with a voided warranty.
 If your phone is less than a year old it may be worth checking the official repair options.

 Research the place to find out if they offer any warranty on their work.
 Many places will offer at least a short period where they promise the repair will not break.
 Read reviews and ask on Facebook.
 That’s how I found the best local screen repair shop.

 InvisibleShield iPhone 7 and iPhone 8 Screen Protectors

 These iPhone 7 and iPhone 8 screen protectors will help protect your iPhone screen with shatter protection or help repel oil and smudges from your iPhone screen.
 There is also an iPhone 7 option that includes a case and will pay for screen repair if the screen protector doesn't keep your screen safe.